rust-lang/rfcs/text/0000-target-tier-policy.md

     take such performance considerations into account when determining the viability of the target or of its host tools.
 - The target must provide as much of the Rust standard library as is feasible and appropriate to provide.
-For instance, if the target has a standard memory allocator, it must provide an implementation of `alloc` and the associated data structures.
+For instance, if the target can support dynamic memory allocation, it must provide an implementation of `alloc` and the associated data structures.
 - Building the target and running the testsuite for the target must not take substantially longer than other targets.
   - In particular, if building the target takes a reasonable amount of time,